Master equation for non-Markovian quantum Brownian motion: The emergence of lateral coherences: Conclusions

+In this paper we have introduced a perturbative expansion method to derive quantum master equations describing non-Markovian Brownian Motion for any general potential acting on the system of interest.
+In contrast to \cite{Hu92,Fleming11b}, our derivation is not exact, as it is based on an expansion in $1/\Omega$, but it does provide a systematic way of addressing the time non-locality of the system.
+It is legitimate to expect that the expansion captures the relevant dynamics at large enough values of $\Omega$, while higher order terms can in principle be consistently computed according to needs.

+We have also identified an exact analytical solution of the master equation here derived, whose numerical evaluation has provided us with interesting interpretation for the new term.
+While on short time scales, the standard decoherence process prevails, and the decay of the $l_1$-norm of coherences is not too different from the standard Markovian case, in the long time limit, dynamics seem to be much richer.
+A new phenomenon arises, which we name emergence of lateral coherences, by which a resurgence of coherent behaviour emerges orthogonally from the population structure of the density matrix.
+This coherence resurgence is associated with a transient negative entropy production rate, a phenomenon that is becoming recognised as characteristic of non-Markovian dynamics.
+In the resource theory framework \cite{Streltsov17}, coherence is a valuable tool to perform quantum operations.
+We speculate that the coherence resurgence may promote purely quantum behaviours, such as tunnelling, in non-Markovian open systems.

+We have also discussed the positivity of the reduced density matrix under the evolution of our novel set of Liouvillians (\ref{nonMME1}--\ref{nonMME3}).
+While the argument that we adopt here is not strictly conclusive, it bears the same strengths and weaknesses presented in \cite{Homa19}.
+On the one hand analysing purity and uncertainty as proxies for positivity of the reduced density matrix is questionable in that the identified conditions for positivity violations are necessary but not sufficient.
+On the other hand, however, direct checks of positivity by explicit calculations of the eigenvalues of the density matrix are difficult, if not impossible, especially in the coordinate representation.
+Our findings show nonetheless that positivity violations are not detected in the parameter regime analysed here, despite being known to be present in general for this master equation \cite{Kohler97}.

+Finally, we have derived the corresponding Fokker-Planck equation in the classical limit.
+This clearly describes novel non-Markovian dynamics, relying on our conversion of non-local dynamics expressed in terms of convolution integrals into series of higher order spacial and momentum derivatives.
+While the methodology introduced here provides a clear advantage to effectively describe the non-Markovian dynamics involved in the system, it also has the drawback of deviating from more standard Langevin pictures for the corresponding classical system, leaving thereby questions open on the physical interpretation of the corresponding classical limit \cite{Kohler97,Cohen97}.

-The non-Markovian framework introduced here is promising and worthy of further investigation and paves the way to possible application in the broad area of quantum technologies -- indeed in all those cases in which harnessing quantum properties of the system is desired. \\
+The non-Markovian framework introduced here is promising and worthy of further investigation.
+It potentially paves the way to possible applications in the broad area of quantum technologies, in all those cases in which harnessing quantum properties of the system of interest is desired, and to possible further understanding of the quantum-classical transition when memory effects are retained in the system of interest.\\

-Nick Werren acknowledges the University of Surrey for financial support.
+{\bf Acknowledgements}\\ Nick Werren acknowledges the University of Surrey for financial support.
+Sapphire Lally was supported by the Leverhulme Quantum Biology Doctoral Training Centre.